|

 had to deal with much misunderstanding over the design and safety of

 chemical cleaning products for masonry.
+Even with the array of

-Even with the array of sophisticated building cleaning products on
+sophisticated building cleaning products on the market today, we are

-the market today, we are unfortunately still dealing with the unsavory
+unfortunately still dealing with the unsavory reputation that the building

-reputation that the building cleaning industry earned during the 1950's and
+cleaning industry earned during the 1950's and 1960's when building

-compromised during that era.
-The
+exteriors were compromised during that era.
+The industry has come a long

-industry has come a long way, but we are still fighting the connotation
+way, but we are still fighting the connotation that chemical cleaning is

-that chemical cleaning is unsafe for historic substrates.
+unsafe for historic substrates.
 I would like to attempt to review the

-process of how a product for cleaning stone is designed and
+process of how a product for cleaning stone is designed and formulated.
+The

-offer a definitive course in chemistry, but to give the architect,
+purpose is not to offer a definitive course in chemistry, but to give the

-contractor, historical consultant and building owner a general
+architect, contractor, historical consultant and building owner a general

 understanding of the thought process that a modern manufacturer uses to